 The Bargello Museum was Italy’s first national museum, opened in 1865.
 Even its surroundings are incredible, housed within the fortress Palazzo del Bargello.
 Inside, you’ll see an impressive collection of art and artefacts all the way from ancient Roman times and with a big focus on Renaissance art.
 It houses a great diversity of art pieces, from paintings and sculptures to furniture, tapestries, and coats of arms.

 Like others, the museum is closed on Monday and open Tuesday to Sunday from 8.15am.
 It closes later at 6.20pm on Friday and Saturday, and 4.20pm on the remaining days.
 Reduced tickets for young people cost €2 and full-priced adult tickets cost just €8.

 The Palazzo Vecchio is the perfect combination of art and history.
 It doubles up as Florence’s City Hall and a popular tourist attraction.
 Housed inside a breath-taking Medieval fortress, you’ll find a plethora of Renaissance artwork as well as the ancient Roman ruins that the fortress was built on.
 I recommend going to the top of the tower for an amazing view of Florence looking over the Piazza della Signoria.

 Palazzo Vecchio is open from 9am-7pm every day, except Thursday when it closes at 2pm.
 These hours may be extended during the peak season.
 Prices vary depending on what you want to see, with extras for the tower, battlements, and archeological site.

 You can fill a weekend trip to Florence with art galleries alone, so make sure you have a plan so you don’t miss out on the best bits.
-Travelling with Teppy ensures you always have access to reliable Wi-Fi so you can check availability, buy your tickets online, and read information about the art and artists on display.
+Traveling with a portable hotspot from TravelWifi ensures you always have access to reliable Wi-Fi so you can check availability, buy your tickets online, and read information about the art and artists on display.